-Update: DailyPay is no longer accepting payments for Uber drivers but you can still use them for other services.
+Update: DailyPay is no longer accepting payments for Uber drivers but you can still use them for DoorDash, GrubHub Delivery, Instacart & Fasten.

 DailyPay offers a similar service, but with a very different setup.
-With DailyPay, you’ll need to modify your Uber account so that your direct deposit goes straight to DailyPay.
-Then, DailyPay will do just that – pay you per day – by tracking how much you’ve earned through your Uber account.
-They hang on to 10% of your earnings each day in case of discrepancies or chargebacks, but assuming you get paid for each ride you gave, you will get that money back at the end of each pay period.
+With DailyPay, you’ll need to modify your DoorDash (or other) account so that your direct deposit goes straight to DailyPay.
+Then, DailyPay will do just that – pay you per day – by tracking how much you’ve earned through your DoorDash account.
+When you use DailyPay, they will cash you out for your entire daily earnings less their fee.

 Unlike ActiveHours, DailyPay has a fixed fee structure.
 If you take a day off, you won’t be charged (nor will you receive a deposit).
 If you earn less than $150, Daily Pay charges a 99 cent transaction fee.
 And if your daily earnings are above $150, the fee goes up to $1.49.

-DailyPay also works with Seamless, GrubHub, and Eat24.
+DailyPay also works with Seamless, GrubHub, Instacart, and Fasten.
 Plus, transaction fees are waived for the first two weeks after you sign up with our link.
-Also worth noting – DailyPay offers a referral program which earns you $20 for each person you refer.
+Also worth noting – DailyPay offers a referral program which earns you $20 for each person you refer OR $200 for each restaurant that you can get to signup for their service.
 That’s a pretty sweet deal!